Cliffhanger (1993 film): Plot

-While Hal is forced to lead the mercenaries onward, Gabe races ahead and finds Jessie at an old ranger station.
+While Hal is forced to lead the mercenaries onward, Walker races ahead and finds Jessie at an old ranger station.
 They recover mountaineering gear and reach the second case before Qualen arrives at nightfall, burning the money to stay warm and leaving him a taunting message, "Want to trade?"
-Using night-vision goggles, Ryan spots Gabe and Jessie, but Gabe blinds him with a flare, and the two slide down a slope.
+Looking through night-vision goggles, Ryan spots Walker and Jessie, but Gabe blinds him with a flare, and the two slide down a slope.
 Ryan careens over the edge of a cliff to his death in a gorge.
-The next morning, Gabe and Jessie race to beat Qualen to the last case, while Hal tries to warn away two young climbers, Evan and Brett, before Qualen's men open fire.
+The next morning, Walker and Jessie race to beat Qualen to the last case, while Hal tries to warn away two young climbers, Evan and Brett, before Qualen's men open fire.
 Brett is killed, but a wounded Evan base jumps off the mountain and parachutes to safety.

 Frank, scouting the mountain by helicopter in search of his friends, rescues Evan.
-Kynette confronts Gabe in a brutal fistfight in a cave, but Gabe impales him on a stalactite after Kynette threatens Jessie's life.
-Hal alerts him that the gang has rigged explosives above the cave, and Gabe and Jessie narrowly escape.
+Kynette confronts Walker in a brutal fistfight in a cave, but Walker impales him on a stalactite after Kynette threatens Jessie's life.
+Hal alerts him that the gang has rigged explosives above the cave, and Walker and Jessie narrowly escape.
 The mercenaries flag down Frank in his rescue helicopter, and Delmar fatally shoots him.
 When Travers attempts to betray the others, Qualen forces him to stay by killing Kristel, leaving Qualen as their only pilot.

-As the mercenaries split up to look for the last case, Hal stabs Delmar in his right leg with Frank's knife, then kills Delmar with his own shotgun and escapes, while Gabe recovers the money from the last case.
-He plants the tracking beacon on a rabbit to frustrate an increasingly unhinged Travers, who rants at Qualen by walkie-talkie, allowing the authorities to track their position.
-Pursued by Travers, Gabe falls into a frozen river but kills Travers through the ice with a climbing-bolt gun, and is rescued by Hal.
+As the mercenaries split up to look for the last case, Hal stabs Delmar in his right leg with Frank's knife, then kills Delmar with his own shotgun and escapes, while Walker recovers the money from the last case.
+He plants the tracking beacon on a rabbit to frustrate an increasingly unhinged Travers, who rants at Qualen over the walkie-talkie, thereby allowing the authorities to track their position.
+Pursued by Travers, Walker falls into a frozen river but kills Travers through the ice with a climbing-bolt gun, and is rescued by Hal.

-Jessie signals to the rescue helicopter, believing it to be Frank, and is taken hostage by Qualen, who demands that Gabe and Hal surrender the money.
-Meeting high atop the cliffs, Qualen frees Jessie, but Gabe throws the bag of money into the helicopter's rotor blades, shredding the cash, and tethers the helicopter's winch cable to a cliffside ladder.
-Hal helps shoot down the helicopter, which hangs over the cliff with Gabe and Qualen atop the wreckage.
-Gabe fights off Qualen and climbs to safety as the wreckage falls off the cliff, killing Qualen.
-The authorities arrive as Gabe reunites with Jessie and Hal.
+Jessie signals to the rescue helicopter, believing it to be Frank, and is taken hostage by Qualen, who demands that Walker and Hal surrender the money.
+Meeting high atop the cliffs, Qualen frees Jessie, but Walker throws the bag of money into the helicopter's rotor blades, shredding the cash, and tethers the helicopter's winch cable to a cliffside ladder.
+Hal helps shoot down the helicopter, which hangs over the cliff with Walker and Qualen atop the wreckage.
+Walker fights off Qualen and climbs to safety as the wreckage falls off the cliff, killing Qualen.
+The authorities arrive as Walker reunites with Jessie and Hal.